-What are chatbots and where did they come from?
-Early roots in psychology and an ironic twist behind the creation of the first chatbot paved the way for modern chatbots.
+What are chatbots, and where did they come from?
+This introduction to chatbots explores their early roots in psychology and the ironic twist behind the creation of the first chatbot that paved the way for modern chatbots.
 Today, chatbots have become a popular customer service solution able to facilitate sales, complete online tasks, and more.

 Roots in psychology

-It might feel like bots are just arriving on the scene, but bot technology has been around since 1966.
-In fact, German-American computer scientist Joseph Weizenbaum invented what is generally accepted to be the first-known bot (known as ELIZA) to mimic conversational speech patterns more than 50 years ago.
+It might feel like the introduction of chatbots to everyday life was very recent, but bot technology has been around since 1966.
+In fact, German-American computer scientist Joseph Weizenbaum invented what is generally accepted to be the first-known bot (called ELIZA) to mimic conversational speech patterns—more than 50 years ago.
 He created ELIZA to prove that machines could not replace human conversation.
 In a twist of irony, Weizenbaum’s ELIZA proved him wrong—and paved the path for bots.

 ELIZA was designed in the pattern of Rogerian therapy, also known as “person-centered therapy.”
 Psychologist Carl Rogers posited that each human has the power to find the best solutions to their own problems.
-Rogerian therapists believe that patients come to their own conclusions about issues and solve their own problems with the emotional support of a therapist.
+Therapists who practice person-centered therapy believe that patients come to their own conclusions about issues and solve their own problems with the emotional support of a therapist.
 Ultimately, the patient controls the majority of the conversation.
 The therapist listens empathically and without judgment.
 The therapist’s only role is to encourage and support the patient—with no interruptions or interferences.

 What a perfect role for a bot!
 A bot is not emotionally invested, and it can be programmed to respond with patience.
 Additionally, a bot “listens” but doesn’t offer solutions.
 It provides the factual answers it was programmed to deliver.
-If you tell a bot that you feel sad, it may simply parrot, “Why do you feel sad?”
+In this way, a bot could be programmed to provide responses similar to those a Rogerian therapist would provide, creating a Rogerian therapy bot.
+If you tell such a bot that you feel sad, it may simply parrot, “Why do you feel sad?”
 And you might feel like it’s really listening.

 Was ELIZA’s simple mimic therapy effective?
 Absolutely.
 Contrary to Weizenbaum’s expectations, people were enamored with ELIZA.
 Her talk therapy made many “patients” feel heard and understood—and she even made them feel better.
 ELIZA convinced some people that she was intelligent or that she may have even been secretly controlled by a human.

 ELIZA’s success made psychologists even more interested in the potential of bots.
 In 1971, psychiatrist Kenneth Colby invented PARRY.
 This bot simulated the language response patterns of a paranoid schizophrenic.
-Colby used the robot for teaching his psychology students, since it modeled schizophrenic behavior perfectly.
-And, in one experiment, ELIZA took PARRY on as a “patient” to see what Rogerian therapy could offer.
+Colby used the robot for teaching his psychology students since it modeled schizophrenic behavior perfectly.
+And, in one experiment, ELIZA took PARRY on as a “patient” to see what a therapy bot could offer.